Thinking beyond borders.

 On 22 March 2019, the tax bills on revising the General tax law, the Corporate income tax law, the Value added tax law and Personal income tax law were passed by the Mongolian Parliament.
 These changes came into force on 1 January 2020.

 A person’s liability to Mongolian individual income tax is determined by residence status for taxation purposes and the source of income derived by the individual.
 Income tax is currently levied at a flat tax rate of 10 percent for Mongolian resident taxpayers and 20 percent on Mongolian-sourced income for non-resident taxpayers.
 The tax year is the calendar year.

 Personal taxpayers in Mongolia are classified as resident and non-resident taxpayers.
 A resident taxpayer of Mongolia is a taxpayer who is either:

-The 183 days period shall be calculated based on the number of days of a calendar year from the day of entry into Mongolia and in case of multiple entries, it shall be determined based on the total number of days a taxpayer stays in Mongolia.
 A resident taxpayer is required to pay taxes in Mongolia on both their taxable income earned in Mongolia and overseas income (i.e. their worldwide income).

 Non-residents are subject to tax on certain categories of income from Mongolian sources under the concept of limited tax liability.
 If the income from employment is subject to personal income tax withholding, the tax obligations are fulfilled with the withholdings and no Mongolian tax return needs to be filed.